 Camp was quickly made, though finding my site (each group is assigned a specific site) was a challenge due to the overgrown vegetation.
 I finishing setting everything up just as it started to drizzle.
 Time to head for cover.
 The drizzle turned to light rain so I took the opportunity to take a nice nap.

-It was this time on the coast going to and from Alamere Falls that I felt I was in ‘raw’ nature.
-The stroll into Wildcat Camp and Wildcat Camp itself, seemed tame.
+It was this time on the coast, going to and from Alamere Falls, where I felt I was in ‘raw’ nature.
+The stroll into Wildcat Camp, and Wildcat Camp itself, seemed rather tame.

 By chance I picked a time where the tide was low enough to get to the falls.
 (Better to be lucky than good.)
 I didn’t see another person from the time I left camp until my return.
 The coast, the falls, I was happily alone.
 The falls were spectacular.
 The sound of cascading water and pounding surf, the sun finding small gaps to show itself through the clouds, a boat a mile or so off shore.
 It is moments like these which feed the soul of the adventurer.
 They justify the time away from home and any expense.
 Collect experiences, not things.

 The tide was coming in and the sun going down, time to head back to camp.

 Back in camp, dinner was prepared. (i.e. Water was boiled and poured it into a bag of dehydrated food.)
 After being on the wild coast I really noticed the distance between my campsite (each site has a table, grill, and food locker) and my ‘neighbors’ was small.
 If two people were using the grills, they could hand things to each other.
 No privacy here.